- Where can I find more details on what the lead CCG responsibilities are, and the scope of the lead CCG accountability and responsibilities?

 - The lead CCG may need to increase the staff resource required to take on the responsibilities of a lead CCG.
 Will NHS England provide the funding for this and how will this be agreed?

-- Can LTBI plans include implementation support i.e. project manager?
+- Can LTBI plans include implementation support i.e. project manager or admin support?

 - Has a standard GP contract or SLA been developed which can be used by CCGs with their GPs?